Road Rules for Travel with a Volunteer Driver

 One-Way means delivery to a destination does not include return transportation or further relocation.
 Court orders to return or dissatisfaction with your destination will be your responsibility to handle.
 Local resources may be available to assist you.

 In the event your receiving family or friend is unexpectedly unable to accept you, or is not home upon arrival, your driver will take you to a homeless shelter or police station.

 Smoking in our vehicles is not allowed.
 Roadside breaks are the opportune time to smoke.
 Keep in mind that even if you only smoke outside, secondhand smoke clings to clothing and skin.
 We encourage you to be mindful of wind direction and to wash hands afterwards to avoid sharing that not-so-awesome smoke smell with others.

-For overnight stays on long multi-state trips, Families to Freedom covers the cost of a motel room.
+For overnight stays on long multi-state trips, Families to Freedom covers the cost of a budget priced hotel room.
 By default we choose non-smoking rooms.
-If you need a smoking room for your overnight stay, request that of your driver or ask the motel clerk if you can choose that type of room.
+If you need a smoking room for your overnight stay, request that of your driver or ask the front desk clerk if you can choose that type of room.
 Smoking in a non-smoking room costs Families to Freedom hundreds of dollars in cleaning fees, bans us from being allowed back to that hotel, and discourages that hotel from helping future victims in need.
 Any client who smokes in a non-smoking room, causes property damage, or exhibits behavior that results in you and the driver being required to leave the property will result in an immediate end of travel services.
 The remainder of your travel will be your responsibility.
 Marijuana is not legal in all states nor legal on a federal level.
 Possessing drugs or any illegal paraphernalia during travel will result in immediate termination of travel services.
 The remainder of your travel will be your responsibility.